William Brown (ship): Trial

 Some of the surviving passengers, after finally reaching their destination of Philadelphia on May 10, filed a complaint against the crew with the District Attorney.
 Holmes was the only crewman to be found in the city, so he was the only one charged.
 He was accused of murdering Frank Askin.
 A grand jury before Supreme Court Justice Henry Baldwin refused to indict him on that charge, so it was reduced to manslaughter.
 In the 1842 case of United States v.
-Holmes, Associate Justice Henry Baldwin, who presided the case as circuit justice, instructed the jury about the legal relationship between the crew members of a ship and the passengers, pointing out that it is the sailor who is expected to be responsible for the safety of his or her ship and face the dangers associated with sea voyages, which cannot change during a disaster during which a seaman is expected to maintain his duty and protect the passengers, whom (in the case of the William Brown) the crew decided to sacrifice.
+Holmes, Baldwin, who presided over the case as circuit justice, instructed the jury about the legal relationship between the crew members of a ship and the passengers, pointing out that it is the sailor who is expected to be responsible for the safety of his or her ship and face the dangers associated with sea voyages, which cannot change during a disaster during which a seaman is expected to maintain his duty and protect the passengers, whom (in the case of the William Brown) the crew decided to sacrifice.

 The defendant was found guilty and sentenced to six months in jail and a $20 fine ($ today).
 None of the other crewmen were ever brought to trial.